Dr Judy Owens

 So, yeah!
 I do housecalls.

-My hobbies have included framing houses with Habitat for Humanity, dancing, biking, camping, pretending to speak foreign languages, and pursuing arts and sciences with my loony friends.
+My hobbies have included framing houses with Habitat for Humanity, volunteering in Physical and Occupational Therapy rehabilitation, dancing, biking, camping, pretending to speak foreign languages, and pursuing arts and sciences with my loony friends.

 Interest in animal medicine I grew up in a busy medical household in Indiana.
 My dad was a doctor and my mom was a nurse.
 I always loved animals.
 The family joke is that, looking at old family photos, my mom has to name my aunts and uncles for me, but I’m the one who remembers each of the kitties swirling around their ankles.